-What previous approaches share in common is that they are all starting with a blockchain design, then trying to increase its performance.
+Previous approaches shared something in common: they all started with a block chain design then tried to increase its performance.
 There's another way: start with a "big data" distributed database, then give it blockchain-like characteristics.

 3. Background: Distributed Databases & Big Data